Sriram-Reddyy/Recommendation-System/README.md

-# Recommendation-System-for-E-Commerce
+# Recommendation-Systems
-Recommendation System and their different approaches
+The module contain different approaches for building Recommendation Systems.
+Here we will be using E-Commerce data provided by Amazon to experminet different approaches.